Credit Management policy

 Sales process

-1) commercial prospection
+1) Commercial prospection

 It is therefore essential to take into account the financial situation of companies before prospecting them.
 Better canvass companies in good financial health and with good potential.